Sharing Nudes

 Prevention

-Create an environment based on equality and informed choice – help young people think about the issues and attitudes behind sending nude and semi-nude images, particularly in relation to gender equality.
+Create an environment based on equality and informed choice – help young people think about the issues and attitudes behind sending nude and semi-nude images, particularly concerning gender equality.

 • Explain the risks of sharing nudes and semi-nudes.